marickosheiy/week05-product-landing-page/README.md

 # KŌMAKI 🍣

-## Week 05 – Responsive Product Landing Page
+## Week 05 – Product Landing Page

----

 # 1. Project Title

-# KŌMAKI – Japanese Dining Product Landing Page
+## KŌMAKI – Japanese Restaurant Product Landing Page

-KŌMAKI is a modern and responsive Japanese restaurant product landing page developed as part of the Week 05 Product Landing Page activity.
+KŌMAKI is a modern Japanese-inspired product landing page developed for the Week 05 Product Landing Page activity.
+The website presents the brand and its featured Japanese food products through an elegant, visually engaging, and responsive user interface.

-The website presents a Japanese-inspired restaurant experience through an elegant interface, food imagery, featured menu items, and interactive sections.
-The design focuses on creating a visually appealing and responsive experience across desktop, tablet, and mobile devices.
+The project focuses on creating a professional landing page that provides a consistent experience across desktop, tablet, and mobile devices.

 ---